Russia suspended from international soccer over Ukraine war

 UEFA also took the last remaining Russians in European club competitions this season, Spartak Moscow, out of the second-tier Europa League.
 Spartak's scheduled opponent on March 10 and 17, Leipzig of Germany, advances directly to the quarterfinals, UEFA said.

-Russia now faces the kind of isolation suffered by Yugoslavian teams in 1992 after war broke out in the Balkans and by South African teams and athletes in the 1970s and 1980s during the apartheid era of racial segregation and discrimination.
+Russia now faces the kind of isolation suffered by Yugoslavian teams in 1992 after war broke out in the Balkans and by South African teams and athletes during the apartheid era of racial segregation and discrimination.

+South Africa was suspended by FIFA in 1964 and expelled in 1976 over apartheid, then reinstated in 1992.
+Yugoslavia was dropped from the 1992 European Championship on short notice, a day after the U.N. approved sanctions against the war-torn country.
+It was barred from 1994 World Cup qualifying, before emerging as separate nations.

 Decisions by FIFA and UEFA can typically be challenged on appeal at the Court of Arbitration for Sport in Lausanne.